 Industrial Pipe and Wood Crate End Table

-There are so many ways to make an end table from a wooden crate, but this is one of our favorite designs.
-The pipe detail along the top makes the piece look custom and not like something a weekend warrior just threw together.Continue to 6 of 25 below.
+There are so many ways to make an end table from a wooden crate, but this is an exquisite design.
+The piping detail along the top makes the piece look custom and not like something a weekend warrior just threw together.Continue to 5 of 19 below.

 White Crates for Linen and Bathroom Items

 This shouldn't surprise you, but a lot of people use wooden crates as shelves.
-This particular shelving idea helps add storage space in a small bathroom.
-Just be sure that the wooden crates are anchored to the wall in any shelving project, so they don't come toppling over.Continue to 7 of 25 below.
+This particular shelving idea helps to add storage space in a small bathroom.
+Just be sure that the wooden crates are anchored to the wall in any shelving project so they don't come toppling over.Continue to 6 of 19 below.

 DIY Crate Coffee Table

 You may have seen this crate coffee table before, but it is a tried-and-true DIY for any traditional home.
 Though the basic table design might be the same, the way you finish the crate says a lot about your design style.
-You can stain the table like you see here, paint multiple colors or stick with the unfinished look for a Scandinavian feel.Continue to 10 of 25 below.
+You can stain the table like you see here, paint multiple colors, or stick with the unfinished look for a Scandinavian feel.Continue to 8 of 19 below.

 Transform Crates for Children's Rooms and Toy Storage

-Remember when we said a little whimsy can go a long way?
+Remember when you read that a little whimsy can go a long way?
 That's exactly how this DIY goes from boring to fantastical.
 Match contact paper and paint to your child's room.
-Hang the crates low for toy storage or hang them high to house more delicate decor items.Continue to 11 of 25 below.
+Hang the crates low for toy storage or hang them high to house more delicate decor items.Continue to 9 of 19 below.

 Use a Crate for Adding Height to Porch Decor

 A solo crate can be a great design tool when setting up a seasonal vignette for your front porch.
-Use the crate to add necessary height and interest to rustic style decor, like you see here on this spring porch tour.Continue to 12 of 25 below.
+Use the crate to add necessary height and interest to rustic style decor, as you see here on this spring porch tour.Continue to 10 of 19 below.

 There are a variety of vintage wooden crates and boxes that were used for many different things.
 Find a smaller, more narrow wooden crate to use as a centerpiece on your dining table.
-Add items like mason jars in sets of three or use the entire box as a planter for succulents.Continue to 13 of 25 below.
+Add items such as mason jars in sets of three or use the entire box as a planter for succulents.Continue to 11 of 19 below.